ashwinexe/GHW-December/README.md

 >> Fact:  8080:8080 means any request coming for port 8080 will be forwarded to service running on port 8080 inside your container. simply put
  `docker run -p Port for Outside World: Actual Port of service in container ashwinexe/ghw:1.0`

+6. Push  your image to dockerhub `docker push <username>/<image>:<version>

+You can use my deployed version if you wish so: `docker pull ashiwnexe/ghw:1.0`

 ## Enable Kuberenetes 🕹️
 There are several ways to run kubernetes locally on your machine. `Docker Desktop` is the easier way to get started